News in Pennsylvania has recently focused largely on adjustments to the new normal after most casinos and horse tracks reopened.

 The state’s two off-track betting locations, South Philadelphia Race & Turf Club and Oaks Race & Sportsbook, remain closed.

-There’s yet no indication of either if or when the Parx-related locations might reopen.
+There’s no indication yet of if or when the Parx-related locations might reopen.

-They closed when Pennsylvania’s twelve brick-and-mortar casinos closed in mid-March to slow the spread of coronavirus.
-Eleven of the 12 PA casinos reopened, but Rivers Casino Pittsburgh re-closed last week with cases spiking in Allegheny county.
-The plan was to close for one week, but it’s possible that plan will change.
+They closed when Pennsylvania’s 12 brick-and-mortar casinos closed in mid-March to slow the spread of coronavirus.
+Eleven of the 12 PA casinos reopened, but Rivers Casino Pittsburgh closed again last week with cases spiking in Allegheny County.
+The plan was to close for one week, but it’s possible that will change.